How to become

 College

-You could do a college course that will teach you some of the skills you'll need to get started as a junior animator.
-Courses include:
+You could do a college course to get some of the skills you'll need to become a trainee animator.

 Entry requirements